-Let’s say you have 100 seats in your restaurant and 25% of your average nightly volume comes from reservations.
-The average check size sits around $30, which means even if 10% of those restaurant reservations cancelled or were no shows, it could cost you $75 per night.
-This means over $500 a week!
+Let’s say you have 100 seats in your restaurant and 50% of your average nightly volume comes from reservations versus walk-ins.
+The average spend per person sits around $30, which means even if 10% of those reservations were no shows, it could cost you $150 per night.
+That’s over $1,000 a week!

 It gets worse.

 The generally accepted no-show reservation rate in the industry actually hovers around 20%.
-In the above scenario, it’s more likely that you’re losing out on $150/night – over $1,000 a week!
+In the above scenario, it’s more likely that you’re losing out on $300/night – over $2,000 a week!

 With numbers like that, you can see why MacDonell tried to start the #StopNoShow movement.

-With 20% of reservations resulting in no shows, it may seem tempting to become a restaurant that does just walk-in seating and say goodbye to the risk.
+With 20% of reservations resulting in no shows, it may seem tempting to become a restaurant with walk-in seating only and say goodbye to the risk.
 But there’s a reason more restaurants aren’t doing this – reservations can bring in huge profit for your business!

 Taking restaurant reservations over the phone and marking them by hand in a date book was once the only accepted way of keeping track of your diners.
 But most people don’t do anything by hand anymore.